jaceldran/i18n-manager/README.md

 #### Delete
 Click on the trash icon at the end of the row,

-## Langs section
+## Langs

 The **Langs** section manages the list of languages of the application.
-From here they can be added, turned on or off for editing, and shown or hidden in the **Translations** section view.
-They can also be dragged and reordered by rows to force the order.
+From here you can add, enable/disable for editing, and show/hide in the **Translations** section view.
+You can also drag and reorder by rows.

 ### Top bar actions